 - Unofficial transcript (submitted via online application).

-- Recommendation form completed by a political science faculty member.
-Please forward the faculty member your application, including the 2-3 page project proposal asking them to complete the online recommendation (the online application form gives you the option to send a copy of the application to yourself).
+- Online recommendation form completed by a political science faculty member.
+Please send the faculty member your project proposal when asking them to complete the online recommendation.
 It is also advised that you discuss your proposal with the faculty member.

 Requirements to earn honors in Political Science